Using draft orders in B2B

 Local currency

-If you use Shopify Markets, then the local currency, pricing, duties, and taxes are determined by the market associated with the order.
-Alternatively, if you don't use Shopify Markets, the currency is set and can be changed on the catalog.
+If you use International, then the local currency, pricing, duties, and taxes are determined by the market associated with the order.
+Alternatively, if you don't use International, then the currency is set and can be changed on the catalog.

 On draft orders that display a currency other than your default store currency, the foreign exchange rate is calculated when you create the draft order.
 This rate is fixed and used on the invoice regardless of whether the exchange rate changes.
 However, if you save the order as a draft and edit it afterwards, then pricing on the whole order is updated with the foreign exchange rate that's current at the time of the edit.